directus/directus/docs/guides/interfaces.md

-# Create a Custom Interface
+# Custom Interfaces <small></small>

-> Custom interfaces allow you to create new ways of viewing or interacting with data on the Item Detail page.
+> Custom Interfaces allow you to create new ways of viewing or interacting with field data on the Item Detail page.
+[Learn more about Interfaces](#).

 ## 1. Setup the Boilerplate